Jon-Fr/Geo_419b/README.md

 The following section describes the installation of the program.
 Firstly, in case [Anaconda][2] is used and secondly, if it is not.

 #### With Anaconda
-If you use anaconda you can use the enviroment.yml file to set up an environment in which the manin script can be used.
+If you use anaconda you can use the enviroment.yml file to set up an environment in which the main and aux script can be used.

 Start by cloning this repository to your local system.